Research paper and people analyzing the work

 • Refugees and Asylum Seekers: Individuals who have been forced to flee their countries.

-• Low-Income and Socioeconomically Disadvantaged Individuals: People from low-income backgrounds who have faced systemic socio-economic barriers.
+• Low-Income and Socio-Economically Disadvantaged Individuals: People from low-income backgrounds who have faced systemic socio-economic barriers.

 • People with Disabilities: Those who have experienced barriers to access and inclusion due to disabilities.